Adyen/adyen-flutter/README.md

     configuration: cardComponentConfiguration,
 );
 ```
-4. Extract the desired card payment method from the sessionCheckout.
+4. Get the card payment method to use from the `sessionCheckout` object.
-5. Create card component widget:
+5. Create the card component widget:
 ```dart
 AdyenCardComponent(
     configuration: cardComponentConfiguration,